Kisi Ka Bhai Kisi Ki Jaan

 Kisi Ka Bhai Kisi Ki Jaan, also known by the initialism KBKJ, is a 2023 Indian Hindi-language action comedy film directed by Farhad Samji and produced by Salman Khan Films.
-The film, a remake of the 2014 Tamil film Veeram, stars Salman Khan, Pooja Hegde and Venkatesh.
+The film, a remake of the 2014 Tamil film Veeram, stars Salman Khan, Venkatesh and Pooja Hegde.

 Principal photography began in May 2022 and ended in February 2023 with filming taking place in Mumbai, Hyderabad and Ladakh.
 Ravi Basrur composed the musical score.
 The soundtrack was composed by Basrur, alongside Himesh Reshammiya, Devi Sri Prasad, Sajid Khan, Sukhbir, Payal Dev and Amaal Mallik.
 The cinematography and editing were handled by V. Manikandan and Mayuresh Sawant.

 Kisi Ka Bhai Kisi Ki Jaan was released on 21 April 2023, coinciding with Eid.
-It received mixed reviews from critics.
-The film was a commercial success grossing over ₹182 crore against a budget of ₹125 crore.
+It received negative reviews from critics and underperformed at the box office,grossing over ₹182 crore against a budget of ₹130 crore.